-Seven Magic Mountains, a two-year public art installation, is located approximately 10 miles south of the intersection of Las Vegas Boulevard and St. Rose Parkway in Henderson, Nevada.
+Seven Magic Mountains is located approximately 10 miles south of the intersection of Las Vegas Boulevard and St. Rose Parkway in Henderson, Nevada.
 The installation site is a short distance from legendary Jean Dry Lake where Michael Heizer and Jean Tinquely created significant sculptures in the 1960s.

 From Las Vegas: Follow I-15 S to Sloan Rd (exit 25).
 Turn left (east) to Las Vegas Boulevard.
 Drive approximately 7 miles south on Las Vegas Blvd. and the artwork will appear on your left (east).